raftario/bm2/README.md

 ## Installation

-You can either download the tool from the releases page or run `cargo install bm2` if you have the Rust toolchain installed.
+You can either download the tool from the releases page or clone this repository and run `cargo install --path .` if you have the Rust toolchain installed.

 If you install from the releases, you'll need to add the directory where the tool is located to your `PATH` environment variable.